Sai-Prasad567/AirBase/README.md

 ## Features

 - **Seamless Integration:** AirBase handles the process of discovering nearby entities and retrieving their Base Network Wallet addresses.
+- **Instant Discovery:** AirBase leverages Bluetooth and Wi-Fi using Google Nearby API to find and discover nearby active devices.
 - **Cryptocurrency Support:** The application currently supports sending and receiving Ethereum on the Base Network.
 It is designed to be easily extended to support other cryptocurrencies and networks in the future.
 - **Connectivity Requirements:** AirBase requires internet connectivity only from the sender's end.
 Future versions could be re-architected to require internet connectivity from either the sender or the receiver, enhancing the application's usability in areas with limited connectivity.